Zewo/Mapper/README.md

 }
 ```

-Conversion of `Int` is available in **InterchangeDataMapper** out of the box, and you can extend any other type to conform to `Convertible` yourself.
+Conversion of `Int` is available in **InterchangeDataMapper** out of the box, and you can extend any other type to conform to `InterchangeDataConvertible` yourself.

 ## Installation
 - Add `InterchangeDataMapper` to your `Package.swift`